poanetwork/threshold_crypto/README.md

 A pairing-based threshold cryptosystem for collaborative decryption and signatures.

 The `threshold_crypto` crate provides constructors for encrypted message handling.
 It utilizes the [`pairing`](https://crates.io/crates/pairing) elliptic curve library to create and enable reconstruction of public and private key shares.
+The elliptic curve arithmetic and pairings are based on [Boneh-Lynn-Shacham](https://www.iacr.org/archive/asiacrypt2001/22480516.pdf) (BLS12) signatures.

 In a network environment, messages are signed and encrypted, and key and signature shares are distributed to network participants.
 A message can be